Skip to content

 Quarters/Yr of Program: Summer, Autumn, Winter, Spring / 4

-During this course, students will rotate in a community, tribal dental, or private practice clinic that delivers dental care to patients in need.
-Under the guidance of a preceptor dentist, students work as members of the dental team while gaining a better understanding of dental practice.
+SLR students will rotate in a community, tribal dental, or private practice clinic that delivers dental care to patients in need.
+Under the guidance of a preceptor dentist, these students work as members of the dental team while gaining a better understanding of dental practice.

 Learning Objectives

-6. Manage the oral health needs of rural and/or underserved communities within the context of social, cultural, and political factors.
+4. Manage the oral health needs of rural and/or underserved communities within the context of social and cultural factors.

 DENTGP 685